twixson/tpdmethods/README.md

 household, and smoke sectors of the market tend to have less extreme losses than more discretionary items like autos, books, etc.

-If we believe that the data are tail-equivalaent the we can perform a similar PCA for the covariance analogue (rather than the correlation analogue) by setting `trans_marginal = FALSE`.
-The default setting computes the radial components of the pseudo-polar decomposition pairwise.
+If we believe that the data are tail-equivalaent (i.e., they share an alpha, which seems plausible given the plot produced by `alpha_plot()` earlier) then we can perform a similar PCA for the covariance analogue (rather than the correlation analogue) by setting `trans_marginal = FALSE`.
+If we want to ensure that the alpha associated with the estimated tpd is the same as what we saw in the plot above then we can set `fix_alpha = 3.139` or set `k = 300`.

+The default settings for computing the tpd computes the radial components of the pseudo-polar decomposition pairwise.
 This is more sensible if we expect the most extreme events to be local (e.g., rainfall).
 When we expect large events to occur globally it makes sense to compute the radii as a norm across the whole vector.
 This is done with `vector_norm = TRUE`.

 ``` r
 tpdm_cov <- tpd(as.matrix(-financial_data[,-1]),